 Lay’s popularized the idea of consumers picking a new product with its, “Do Us a Flavor,” contest.
 For years, users have nominated new chip flavors, which Lay’s then produces for users to vote on.
 While ambitious, many companies can create their own, “Do Us a Flavor,” campaign.

 With this type of interactive poll and marketing campaign, you want to do some social listening.
 That means you’re reading reviews and comments left by users — in some instances, you may even conduct surveys to understand what shoppers want from your company, products, and services.
 Those findings will influence the products you opt to use for your campaign, as well as the suggestions you choose to create for public voting.

 While this campaign requires a bit of time and planning, it can generate news coverage and exposure for your brand.

 For many companies, it’s a natural part of the recruitment and interview process to investigate the social media presence of candidates.
 With an interactive video on Facebook, you could take recruitment and social media a step further.
 Deloitte, a professional services network, did just that with their first-person interactive video.

 The video used gamification to introduce scenarios that would help a user see if they’d fit into the company and its culture.
 One prompt, for instance, saw you spill coffee on one of the company’s partners.
 It then prompted you to respond, either by rubbing the coffee in, letting the partner know about it, or saying nothing at all — spoiler, the best response was letting the partner know.

 Like a personalized quiz, a product-related trivia game can make users feel important.
 Plus, a trivia game can encourage users to play with their friends and family, which can garner even more visibility and coverage for your brand.
 If you opt to create a trivia game, make sure you minimize its focus on your product.

 As an example, if your company manufactures peanut butter, you could create a product-related trivia game about peanuts and the history of peanut butter.
 Afterward, you could highlight your products.
 It’s a similar approach to what Taylors of Harrogate did.

 They provided their audience with a fun, informational experience — only afterward did they ask audiences to take action by purchasing their products or joining their email newsletter.
 Focus on the experience of your users first, as that’ll encourage more people to share your interactive video.
 In fact, more than 90 percent of users share videos, so if you make one that’s fun and engaging, you can expect a positive reception.

 Another way to create a share-worthy and compelling interactive video on Facebook is to partner with an influencer in your market.
 The advantage of this approach is that more than 90 percent of users trust someone’s recommendation over a brand.
 By sponsoring a video, you can also learn more about your audience.

 For example, an influencer may ask followers what they think about your brand and what they like about your products.
 They can also convert these questions into a poll for quick review by your team.
 In most cases, influencers will create a video that’s not so direct.

 Instead, they’ll opt for a natural approach that’s less sales-orientated.
 If you’re a furniture manufacturer, for instance, they may talk about redecorating their kitchen and comparing different brands or showcasing their revamped room.

 With the polling feature on Facebook interactive videos, you can also create quizzes on your live and on-demand videos.
 This feature makes giveaways, such as for a product or trip, feasible.
 While it may generate traffic from non-valuable leads, it’ll also encourage valuable ones to participate.

 As an example, you may create a simple quiz that highlights your new service for emergency oil delivery.
 If a user scores well enough, they can enter your giveaway for a free oil delivery, which can generate valuable traffic from consumers in your service area.
 If you opt to create a giveaway, make sure you use the Simple Success Metric (SSM).

 This metric calculates the success of your giveaway by dividing the total number of entries by the number of Facebook followers your campaign reached.

 For non-profit and public-sector organizations, interactive videos on Facebook also offer value.
 An excellent example of their potential is from the UK Resuscitation Council, which wanted to educate users about CPR.
 In their interactive video, they not only quizzed users on what they knew about CPR but also on how fast they responded to the question.

 The UK Resuscitation Council also went one step further, having you move your phone or tablet to perform CPR and tracking the frequency of each chest compression.
 While this type of feature isn’t available on Facebook interactive videos, you can still quiz users and time their responses.
 With this quiz format, you encourage users to share their results with their friends and family, which can improve engagement even more.

 Have a favorite Facebook interactive video?

-We’d love to hear about it!
 Send us a tweet @webfx to tell us about some of your favorite interactive videos from Facebook.
 Or, hear about our top picks by signing up for our email newsletter at the top!
 Want to learn more about video promotion?